-For further information and applications, call (602) 229-2500, or access the website at: www.wiche.edu.
+For an application and more information, call the Arizona Board of Regents at (602) 229-2500, or access the WICHE website at www.wiche.edu.

 Credits and Grades

 Credit enrollment

 The semester hour is the unit on which credit is computed.
 To obtain credit, a student must be properly registered and must pay fees for the course.